aethaniel/ExperimentalCore-sam/README.md

-# ExperimentalCore-sam
+# TemplateCore-sam
-Experimental new core for Arduino Due and other SAM boards
+Template core for Arduino and compatible boards